mParticle/docs/src/pages/integrations/appsflyer/event/index.md

 ### Retrieving Attribution Information

-mParticle's SDKs will automatically initialize the AppsFlyer SDKs, forward the required `UIApplication` lifecycle events (eg `continueUserActivity`) and `Activity` lifecycle events for iOS and Android, as well as register a delegate such that you can retrieve deep linking and attribution information on the client-side.
+mParticle's SDKs will automatically initialize the AppsFlyer SDK, forwarding the required `UIApplication` lifecycle events and the `continueUserAcivity` events for iOS and Android, as well as registering a delegate such that you can retrieve deep linking and attribution parameters on the client-side to customize your user's in-app experience.

-Specifically, the AppsFlyer SDK exposes two distinct callback APIs:
+Specifically, the AppsFlyer SDK exposes one distinct callback:

-1. `onConversionDataReceived`
-2. `onAppOpenAttribution`
+* `didResolveDeepLink`

-mParticle has a single API that wraps both of these callbacks, and the respective kits expose constants to inform you of which callback has been fired.
-On both platforms, the iOS/Android kit will register a delegate/callback with the AppsFlyer SDK on initialization and for the lifetime of the app's process, and will call your completion handler block (iOS), or `AttributionListener` (Android), whenever there is a new conversion data available.
+mParticle's API includes a wrapper for this callback, and both the iOS and Android kits expose a constant to inform you when the callback has been fired and if it was successful.
+On both platforms, the iOS/Android kit will register a delegate/callback with the AppsFlyer SDK on initialization and for the lifetime of the app's process, and will call your completion handler block (iOS) or `AttributionListener` (Android) whenever there is new conversion data available.

-The `onAppOpenAttribution` method parses the data and returns it via an `NSDictionary` (Hash Map) object on iOS or `Map` object on Android.
-This is true when using app specific attribution links, URL schemes or shortened OneLinks.
+When a user clicks a OneLink link, the AppsFlyer SDK retrieves available OneLink data from the AppsFlyer servers.
+Then, the UDL API calls the `didResolveDeepLink()` method which returns a `DeepLinkResult` object containing a status and (if successful) a `DeepLink` object containing the `deep_link_value` and `deep_link_sub1-10` parameters you can use to customize the resulting in-app outcome.

-However, when users deep link directly using universal or app links, the onAppOpenAttribution method returns the full link unparsed since the app opens directly without going through AppsFlyer first.
+However, when users deep link directly using universal or app links, the `didResolveDeepLink` method returns the full link unparsed since the app opens directly without going through AppsFlyer first.
 You can read more about AppsFlyer's deep linking methods [here](https://support.appsflyer.com/hc/en-us/articles/208874366-OneLink-deep-linking-guide#deep-linking-data-accessing-conversion-data-for-deferred-deep-linking).

-The keys returned in these results will match the result of the AppsFlyer SDK, documented [here](https://support.appsflyer.com/hc/en-us/articles/207032096#SDK-Implementation).
+The parameters returned in these results will match the result of the AppsFlyer SDK, as documented for [Android](https://dev.appsflyer.com/hc/docs/unified-deep-linking-udl) and [iOS](https://dev.appsflyer.com/hc/docs/unified-deep-linking-udl-1).

 See the deep linking documentation for [iOS](/developers/sdk/ios/kits#deep-linking) and [Android](/developers/sdk/android/kits#deep-linking) for more information.